-Click the Start button when finished.
+6. Click the Start button when finished.
 Note that the Start button text changes based on your Start Logging selection.

-Logging will begin based on the settings you selected.
+Logging begins based on the settings you selected.
 Deploy the logger using the included mounting materials (see Mounting the Logger).
 After logging begins, you can read out the logger at any time (see Reading Out the Logger for details).

-Choosing Logger Settings
+Choosing Logger Settings with HOBOconnect

-The following table lists the available settings when configuring the logger with HOBOmobile or HOBOware.
+The following table lists the available settings when configuring the logger with the HOBOconnect app.

-Logger Setting Action Name Enter a name for the logger up to 20 characters.
-This name will be used as the title on the graph and in the file name.
-A name also helps identify the logger in the HOBOs screen in HOBOmobile.
+Logger Setting he HOBOconnect app.
+Action Logger Setting Action Name Enter a name for the logger up to 20 characters.
+This name will be used as the file name.
+A name also helps identify the logger in the Loggers screen in the app.
 If no name is entered, the logger serial number is used.
-Group (HOBOmobile only) Add the logger to the Favorites group or a custom group to help identify the logger and its resulting data files.
-Logging Interval Select how often the logger will record data.
-Start Logging Options Choose one of the following: • Now.
-Logging will begin 15 seconds after selecting Start.
+Group Add the logger to a group to help identify the logger.
+Logging Interval Select how often the logger records data.
+Start Logging Choose one of the following: Options Now.
+Logging will begin immediately after configuration settings are loaded on the logger.
 On Next Logging Interval.
 Logging will begin at the next even interval as determined by the selected logging interval.
 On Button Push.
 Logging will begin 15 seconds after you press the Start/Stop logging button on the logger for 3 seconds.
 On Date/Time.
 Logging will begin at a date and time you specify.
 Stop Logging Options Choose a memory option: When Memory Fills.
 The logger will continue recording data until the memory is full.
 Never (Wrap When Full).
 The logger will continue recording data indefinitely, with newest data overwriting the oldest.
 This option is not available if the Logging Mode is set to Burst (see Burst Logging).

 Choose this stop logging option if desired: